linx02/genderpredictor/README.md

 - Provide the API endpoint
 - Provide instructions on how to use the API along with example code

+## API
+As part of the business requirement _"The client is interested in an API in order to integrate the solution into their own applications"_, but also in order to tackle the slug size limitation set by Heroku, I developed a simple flask application to be able to interact with the model via POST requests.
+This app is hosted in a different Heroku app instance.

+More information about the API can be found in [this GitHub repository](https://github.com/linx02/genderpredictor-api)

 ## Deployment
 This project was deployed to [Heroku](https://heroku.com/) using the following steps:
 1. Log in to Heroku and create an App